-F&I increased by \$25.8 million (23%) during 2011 as compared to 2010, due to (i) an 8% increase in same store retail unit sales and (ii) an 11% increase in same store F&I per vehicle sold.
-The increase in F&I per vehicle sold was primarily attributable to (i) the improving availability of consumer credit, which allowed more of our customers to take advantage of a broader array of F&I products, (ii) the addition of key personnel to our F&I management team and (iii) our continued focus on improving the F&I results at our lower-performing stores by increasing the training of our our F&I personnel, including implementing a certification process and certain best practices initiatives.
+F&I increased by \$29.6 million (22%) during 2012 as compared to 2011, primarily due to (i) a 12% increase in retail unit sales and (ii) a 9% increase in F&I per vehicle sold.
+The increase in F&I per vehicle sold was primarily attributable to improvement in the number of F&I contracts sold as a percentage of retail unit sales (also known as our F&I penetration rate), which was driven by (i) the improving availability of consumer credit, which allowed more of our customers to take advantage of a broader array of F&I products, (ii) the addition of key personnel to our F&I management team and (iii) our continued focus on improving the F&I results at our lower-performing stores through our F&I training programs, which include implementing a certification process and certain best practices initiatives.